mailchimp/wordpress/README.md

 ```

 If you add these constants after the plugin is already configured, the plugin will use the new constants, which may cause issues.
 To avoid this, you can copy the values from `LOGGED_IN_KEY` and `LOGGED_IN_SALT` to `MAILCHIMP_SF_ENCRYPTION_KEY` and `MAILCHIMP_SF_ENCRYPTION_SALT`.
 If you prefer new values, you will need to reconnect your Mailchimp account.

+## Frequently Asked Questions

+### Can I have multiple forms on one page?

+No, only one form should exist per page, no matter the display type (widget, shortcode, or block).

 ## Installation